banhdzui/TransExION/README.md

 * pyteomics

 ## Usage
+**Input Data**:

-**Input Data**: To work with large scale dataset, the input data files are converted into h5py format.
+To work with large scale dataset, the input data files are converted into h5py format.
 Our library supports a function to convert a MGF format file into h5py format.
 To do the conversion, run the script ```ms_convert_mgf2h5py.py``` with parameters.
-For example,

 <pre><code class="language-python"> python ms_convert_mgf2h5py.py --mgf [a MGF file] --out [output file] </code></pre>

 **Training model**

+A TransExtION model can be trained by running the script ```ms_train_spectal_similarity.py``` with parameters.

+<pre><code class="language-python"> python ms_train_spectal_similarity.py --db [training spectrum file] --query [validation spectrum file] --db-ref [training structural similarity file] --query-ref [validation structural similarity file] --batchsize [batch size] --lr [learning rate] --decay-weight [decay weight] --output [model file] --log [log file] </code></pre>

+Structural similarity files contain the structural similarity matrix among spectra which can be computed by using the script ```ms_compute_structural_similarity.py```.

 **Testing model**

+To compute spectral similarity between spectra using a trained TransExtION model, the script ```ms_test_spectral_similarity.py``` can be used.
+It pairs the spectra in the query file with the ones in the reference file and then computes their spectral similarity.

+<pre><code class="language-python"> python ms_test_spectral_similarity.py --db [reference spectrum file] --query [query spectrum file] --pairs [spectrum pair id file] --model [model file] --output [result file]</code></pre>

+The pairing depends on the param ```pairs```.
+This param enumerated the spectrum pairs that the users would like to estimate the spectral similarity.
+If it is empty then every query spectrum is paired with every reference spectra.

 **Explanation**

+The post-hoc explanation is demonstrated in the script ```ms_explain_spectral_similarity.py```.
+The script can be run with parameters.

+<pre><code class="language-python"> python ms_explain_spectral_similarity.py --db [reference spectrum file] --query [query spectrum file] --pairs [spectrum pair id file] --model [model file] --output [output folder]</code></pre>

+The script pairs the spectra in the query file with the ones in the reference file and then do post-hoc explanation for the pairs that the model estimates as highly similar in structure.
+The output are heatmap files which are generated in output folder.